SigmaEval/SigmaEval/README.md

 ### Retry Configuration

 To improve robustness against transient network or API issues, SigmaEval automatically retries failed LLM calls using an exponential backoff strategy (powered by the [Tenacity](https://tenacity.readthedocs.io/en/latest/) library).
+This also includes retries for malformed or unparsable LLM responses.
 This applies to rubric generation, user simulation, and judging calls.

 The retry behavior can be customized by passing a `RetryConfig` object to the `SigmaEval` constructor.
 If no configuration is provided, default settings are used.